-- Your behavior in class must not interfere with the learning of other students. - As a matter of respect towards myself and other students, and because there are a variety of expected behaviors that you will need to abide by while college students and when you enter the professional workforce, I expect you to behave with courtesy and respect toward everyone in the class.
-That means you must arrive to class on time and not engage in private conversations, texting, reading unrelated material, or other disruptive or disrespectful behavior in class.
+- o Your behavior in class must not interfere with the learning of other students. - As a matter of respect towards myself and other students, and because there are a variety of expected behaviors that you will need to abide by while college students and when you enter the professional workforce, I expect you to behave with courtesy and respect toward everyone in the class.
+In the context of an online class that means that in online discussions you must not engage in insulting/disrespectful language. - Active participation in discussions means that sometimes there will be strong disagreement over issues and interpretations.
+I encourage you to challenge the ideas you hear in class, in the readings, from me, and from other students but you

-- Laptop computers, tablets and other electronic devices should be used for class work only.
-If it's not being used for class work turn it off and put it away! - Active participation in discussions means that sometimes there will be strong disagreement over issues and interpretations.
-I encourage you to challenge the ideas you hear in class, in the readings, and from other students but you must do so in a respectful and courteous manner.
+- must do so in a respectful and courteous manner using evidence to support your contentions.
 Keep your comments to the issues and the evidence NOT the person! - For first time breaches of classroom etiquette you will receive a warning.
-If you continue to disrupt the class you will be asked to leave and may be reported to the Dean of Students for possible disciplinary action.
+If you continue to disrupt the class you will lose points for that discussion assignment and may be reported to the Dean of Students for possible disciplinary action.

-Remember, coming to class, completing readings and written assignments on time, thinking seriously about class topics and materials, and asking questions about anything you're unclear of are the best ways of guaranteeing that you will be successful in the class.
+Completing readings and written assignments on time, thinking seriously about class topics and materials, and asking questions about anything you're unclear of are the best ways of guaranteeing that you will be successful in the class.